CRU vs. RBN, SYM, SKG, SMDS, RPC, MACF, RM2, CAR, VARE, and MYSL

 Should you be buying Coral Products stock or one of its competitors?
 The main competitors of Coral Products include Robinson (RBN), Symphony Environmental Technologies (SYM), Smurfit Kappa Group (SKG), DS Smith (SMDS), RPC Group (RPC), Macfarlane Group (MACF), RM2 International S.A.
-(RM2.L) (RM2), CT Automotive Group (CTA), XP Factory (XPF), and Aurrigo International (AURR).
+(RM2.L) (RM2), Carclo (CAR), Various Eateries (VARE), and MySale Group (MYSL).

 Coral Products vs.

-Coral Products (LON:CRU) and Robinson (LON:RBN) are both small-cap consumer cyclical companies, but which is the better investment?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, media sentiment, profitability, dividends, community ranking, earnings, risk and institutional ownership.
+Coral Products (LON:CRU) and Robinson (LON:RBN) are both small-cap consumer cyclical companies, but which is the superior business?
+We will compare the two businesses based on the strength of their valuation, analyst recommendations, institutional ownership, media sentiment, profitability, community ranking, risk, earnings and dividends.

 Robinson received 48 more outperform votes than Coral Products when rated by MarketBeat users.
 Likewise, 74.33% of users gave Robinson an outperform vote while only 70.54% of users gave Coral Products an outperform vote.

-Coral Products has higher earnings, but lower revenue than Robinson.
+Robinson has higher revenue and earnings than Coral Products.
 Coral Products is trading at a lower price-to-earnings ratio than Robinson, indicating that it is currently the more affordable of the two stocks.

 Summary